 Solution and Discussion

-The table shows the pairs of length and width that has area 24 square units.
+The table shows the pairs of length and width that has area of 24 square units.

-Notice that when the length becomes 2 times (1 becomes 2), then the width becomes ½ times (24 becomes 12).
+Let us consider the first column as a reference pair.
+Notice that when the length becomes 2 times (see second column), then the width becomes ½ times (24 becomes 12).
 When the length becomes 3 times (1 becomes 3), then the width becomes 1/3 times (24 becomes 8).
-Check if this is true with the others.
+Verify if this is true with the others.

-When two quantities and change, and if changes 2 times, 3 times 4 times, and so on, and y changes ½ times, 1/3 times, and ¼ times, then we can say that y is inversely proportional to x.
+When two quantities and change, and if changes 2 times, 3 times 4 times, and so on, and y changes ½ times, 1/3 times, and ¼ times, then we can say that is inversely proportional to .

-As show in the previous post, the graph of a direct proportion is a straight line.
+As show in the previous post, the graph of a direct proportion lies on a straight line.
 Notice that the graph of inverse proportion is a curve which is high near the y-axis and approaches the x-axis as x-increases.